oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 All of section 2.2 of {{RFC8693}} applies.
 In addition, the following applies to specification that conform to this specification.

 * Returned authorization grant MUST be audienced to the requested authorization server.
-This corresponds with [RFC 7523 Section 3, Point 3](https://datatracker.ietf.org/doc/html/rfc7523#section-3) and is there to reduce missuse and to prevent clients from presenting their access tokens as an authroization grant to an authorization server in a different domain.
+This corresponds with [RFC 7523 Section 3, Point 3](https://datatracker.ietf.org/doc/html/rfc7523#section-3) and is there to reduce missuse and to prevent clients from presenting their access tokens as an authorization grant to an authorization server in a different domain.

 * The returned authorization grant MAY be audienced to multiple authorization servers, provided that trust relationships exist with them (e.g. through federation).
-It is RECOMMENDED that only one audience is used to prevent an authroization server in one domain from presenting the client's authorization grant to another authroization in another trust domain.
+It is RECOMMENDED that only one audience is used to prevent an authorization server in one domain from presenting the client's authorization grant to another authorization in another trust domain.
 For example, this will prevent the authorization server in Domain B from presenting the authorization grant it received from the client in Domain A to the authorization server for Domain C.

 ### Example